 The reason is that filtered coffee eliminates oily compounds like cafestol.

-French press coffee, on the other hand, lacks a filter, allowing these compounds to end up in your cup.
+French press coffee doesn’t employ any paper filter, allowing these compounds to end up in your cup.

-If you’re keeping an eye on your cholesterol levels, it’s recommended to stick with filtered or instant coffee, even though they may not be as flavorful.
+If you’re keeping an eye on your cholesterol levels, it’s recommended to stick with filtered coffee, even though it may not be as flavorful.

 However, if you don’t have any heart or cholesterol problems you can safely consume 2-3 cups of French press coffee in a day